Get

 • Could develop some aggression if not neutered

-Female Pet Breed Overview
+Female Bichon Frise Overview

 Personality / Character

 The female Bichon Frise is more independent and reserved than the male of the breed but enjoys spending time with their families.
-They tend to have a more dominant personality, letting their likes and dislikes being known.
+They tend to have a more dominant personality, letting their likes and dislikes be known.
 They enjoy cuddling as well but will move away when they have had enough and want some time alone, which has led to a bit of a reputation for being aloof.

 Training